Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Background and Related Work

-\rev{Where the literature offers insights, solutions, and tools for licensing tasks, this work seeks to expand on previous efforts in two key ways: (1) by understanding if and how developers adopt these tools and techniques in practice, and (2) by identifying the license compliance pain points that are most relevant to developers by providing greater insight into the specific problems developers report encountering most often, which they report are most difficult, and what strategies they use to address them.}
+\rev{Whereas the literature offers insights, solutions, and tools for licensing tasks, this work seeks to expand on previous efforts in two key ways: (1) by understanding if and how developers adopt these tools and techniques in practice, and (2) by identifying the license compliance pain points that are most relevant to developers by providing greater insight into the specific problems developers report encountering most often, the problems they report as being most difficult, and the strategies they use to address them.}